slmccoy/dijkstras/README.md

 # Speed Testing
 While writing up speed check I ran into the problem that the setUp and tearDown methods would have been useful to start and stop my timer, however these do not run for subTests.
 The use of a subTest was useful to allow iteration and record how many failures took place.
 On my computer I found I could dropped allowed_time to around 0.02 before getting any failures (as predicted by my initial speed checks).
-**WARNING:** This takes around 15s to fully run in full due to amount of iteration and printing.
+**WARNING:** This takes around 15s to fully run due to amount of iteration and printing.
+For this reason I have #'s out line 73 and 74 which contain the print lines just to help runtime of the test file, although for a fully accurate account of runtime these would need to be considered.